List of American military installations: Iraq joint bases

-Syria
+Syria joint bases

-There were approximately 1,500–2,000 U.S. Marine and Special Operations Forces in Syria, spread across 12 different facilities, being used as training bases for Kurdish rebels.
+There were approximately 1,500–2,000 U.S. forces in Syria, spread across 12 different facilities, being used as training bases for Kurdish rebels.
 These soldiers withdrew from Syria to western Iraq in October 2019.
 Meanwhile, the New York Times reported that the Pentagon was planning to "leave 150 Special Operations forces at a base called al-Tanf", where the United States is training Free Syrian Army rebels.
 In addition, 200 U.S. soldiers would remain in eastern Syria near the oil fields, to prevent the Islamic State, Syrian government and Russian forces from advancing in the region.

 According to the Head of the Syrian Arab Republic delegation to Astana talks the U.S. presence in Syria is "illegal" and "without the consent of (the) government".

 United States Army

 This is a list of links for U.S. Army forts and installations, organized by U.S. state or territory within the U.S. and by country if overseas.
 For consistency, major Army National Guard (ARNG) training facilities are included but armory locations are not.